bahrus/p-et-alia/README.md

     as ${displayType} with ${themed} ${decorationType}></visual-ize>`
 ```

-But p-* elements, as demonstrated so far, operate more on a "push values to specified targets when events are fired" approach, rather than "push values to specified state(either declaratively or via event handlers), and pull values from state declaratively into target properties."
+But p-* elements, as demonstrated so far, operate more on a "push values down to specified targets when events are fired" approach, rather than "push values up to specified state(either declaratively or via event handlers), and pull values down from state declaratively into target properties."
 The latter approach seems more natural to read, especially as the communication appears more "mutual," and looking at either tag (source vs destination) gives a clue as to what is going on.

 We want to accomplish this with something that is actually meaningful, and that doesn't add superfluous, non verifiable syntax, while sticking to unidirectional data flow.